GRAM: An Interpretable Approach for Graph Anomaly Detection using Gradient Attention Maps: Proposed Method

 where $\beta$ is a hyperparameter, $\left \| \cdot \right \| _{\rm F}$ is the Frobenius norm, and the $\text{KL-loss}$ is computed by

 Here, $\mathbf{1}_N$ and $\mathbf{1}_M$ represent column vectors of all ones, with dimensions $N$ and $M$ respectively.
 Moreover, $\odot$ represents pointwise multiplication.

-In the testing phase, the trained encoder is utilized to produce the vector $\rvz$ for each test graph, {which is derived by applying global add pooling to $\mathbf{Z}$}.
+In the testing phase, the trained encoder is utilized to produce the vector $\rvz$ for each test graph.
 Then, the latent vector $\mathbf{z}$ is used to calculate the anomaly score according to \eqref{eq:alpha_der_z_H}--\eqref{eq:score}.